How do I shut down a leaking water heater?

 The next step is to turn off the water supply.
 Simply turn off the water supply by turning the handle clockwise until it stops.

 Once the water supply and the power supply are turned off, it’s time to drain the water heater.
-Attach a hose to the drain valve at the bottom of the tank and run the other end of the house to a lower place to drain rusty hot water and sediments without causing damage.
+Attach a hose to the drain valve at the bottom of the tank and run the other end of the hose to a lower place to drain rusty hot water and sediments without causing damage.
 Open a hot water faucet in the house to let air into the tank.

 Lastly, open the relief valve to allow air in.
 Do this by flipping the handle up so that it sticks straight up or out.
 Be careful of scalding hot water.